 When you’re editing or resizing images, it’s essential to have an aspect ratio calculator.
-Especially if you’re going from a widescreen aspect ratio to a full-screen aspect ratio.
+Especially if you’re going from widescreen to full-screen aspect ratio.

 When you set out to make a film, you need to think about how each image looks on the screen.
 To help plan, you should make storyboards.
 A storyboard allows you to actually take the images from your imagination and put them into real life.
 That way you can work with your DP to transfer those images into a shot list.

-If you use storyboards, you can make sure all the things you shoot match your aspect ratio.
-You don’t want to be on set and shoot 16x9 and then later edit to 4x3.
+When using a storyboard, make sure all the things you shoot match the same ratio.
+You don’t want to be on set and shoot 16:9 and then later edit to 4:3.